onekiloparsec/aa-js/README.md

 - Added a transformation from equatorial to *topocentric* coordinates.
 - Important bugfix on `getPositionAngle` and `getPhaseAngle` in the `Moon` module.
 - Added easy accessors for rise, transit and set times for every planet.
+- Numerous bugfixes, and added methods for dates, julian days

 Available Modules
 ================